Cameron Students posing for a picture on Campus

 Federal Grants

-- SEOG: Supplemental Educational Opportunity Grant.
+• SEOG: Supplemental Educational Opportunity Grant.
 A federally sponsored program for undergraduate students with exceptional financial need.
-At Cameron University, students must have a "0" EFC and be Pell eligible to be considered.
+At Cameron University, students must have a "0" or lower SAI and be Pell Grant eligible to be considered.
 Funds are limited; students should submit their FAFSA early to receive SEOG funding.

-- OTAG: Oklahoma Tuition Aid Grant.
-A state sponsored program designed to help pay tuition costs for residents of Oklahoma who meet federal requirements and enrolled at least half-time (6 hours).
-Funds are limited; students should submit their FAFSA early to receive OTAG funding.
+• OTAG: Oklahoma Tuition Aid Grant.
+A state-sponsored program designed to help pay tuition costs for residents of Oklahoma in high-need majors who are enrolled at least half-time (6 hours).
+Funds are limited, so students should submit their FAFSA early to receive OTAG funding.

-- TEACH: Teacher Education Assistance for College and Higher Education Grant.
-A federally sponsored non-need based program that provides funds to students who are enrolled in an eligible program, meet certain academic achievement requirements, and agree to the service obligations within the terms outlined in the TEACH Grant Agreement to Serve.
-You must also submit a TEACH Grant Application to the Office of Financial Assistance.
+• TEACH: Teacher Education Assistance for College and Higher Education Grant.
+A federally sponsored non-need-based program that provides funds to students who are enrolled in an eligible program, meet certain academic achievement requirements, and agree to the service obligations within the terms outlined in the TEACH Grant Agreement to Serve.
+You must also submit a TEACH Grant Application to the Office of Financial Aid.

 Direct Student Loans

-The William D. Ford Federal Direct Loan Program allows students who are enrolled at least half-time to borrow money to help pay for and defer the cost of their college education.
+The Federal Direct Student Loan Program allows students enrolled at least half-time to borrow funds to help pay for and defer the cost of their college education.
 These programs require that all funds be repaid.
 Origination fees and interest rates apply.

-First-time borrowers are required to complete Entrance Counseling and a Master Promissory Note (MPN) before the loans can be disbursed.
+First-time borrowers must complete Entrance Counseling and a Master Promissory Note (MPN) before their loans can be disbursed.
 Exit counseling is also required when a student drops below half-time enrollment or graduates.
-You may complete Entrance Counseling, MPN or Exit Counseling electronically via the Student Loans website at https://studentaid.gov/h/complete-aid-process.
+You may complete Entrance Counseling, MPN, or Exit Counseling electronically via the Student Loans website at https://studentaid.gov/h/complete-aid-process.

-- Direct Subsidized Loans are only available to undergraduate students who demonstrate financial need as determined by the FAFSA.
-The federal government subsidizes the interest on the loan as long as the student is enrolled at least half-time and making satisfactory academic progress.
+• Direct Subsidized Loans are available only to undergraduate students who demonstrate financial need, as determined by the FAFSA.
+The federal government subsidizes the loan interest as long as the student is enrolled at least half-time and making satisfactory academic progress.

-- Direct Unsubsidized Loans are available and do not require the student to demonstrate financial need.
-The student is still required to complete the FAFSA to be eligible.
+• Direct Unsubsidized Loans are available and do not require the student to demonstrate financial need.
+The student must still complete the FAFSA to be eligible.
 The borrower is responsible for the principal and interest from the time the loan is disbursed.

-- Direct PLUS Loans are available as a financial resource to parents of dependent students.
-The student must meet the general eligibility requirements for federal student aid, but does not have to demonstrate financial need for the parent to be eligible for a PLUS Loan.
-A credit history of the parents will be reviewed.
+• Direct PLUS Loans are available as a financial resource to parents of dependent students.
+The student must meet the general eligibility requirements for federal student aid, but the parent does not have to demonstrate financial need to be eligible for a PLUS Loan.
+The parents' credit history will be reviewed.
 Parents are responsible for repaying the loan.

-Per federal regulation, CU will apply an automatic 30-day delayed disbursement to loan disbursements for first-time freshman level students.
-CU is also required to disburse all single-term loans in two equal disbursements - one at the beginning of the term and one mid-term.
+Per federal regulations, CU will apply a 30-day delay to loan disbursements for first-time freshman-level students.
+CU is also required to disburse all single-term loans in two equal disbursements—one at the beginning of the term and one mid-term.

 Tuition Waivers & Scholarships

 Students can apply for all institutional tuition waivers and scholarships through the CU Scholarship Application Portal.
-The priority deadline to apply is February 1st annually.
+The priority application deadline is February 1st each year.
 To view a complete listing of institutional tuition waivers and scholarships, click HERE.

 Tuition Waivers

 Tuition waivers are institutional awards that are used to "offset" the cost of your tuition.
 These waivers can be applied against in-state and out-of-state tuition.
-Most tuition waivers are awarded based upon high school grade point average, ACT/SAT scores, high school class rank and transfer retention grade point averages.
+Most tuition waivers are awarded based on high school grade point average, ACT/SAT scores, high school class rank, and transfer retention grade point averages.

 Scholarships